laurogama/laurogama/README.md

 <h2 align="center">Hello there!
 My name is Lauro Gama. 👋🤓</h2>
-<p align="center">I'm an Android and Web Developer from Manaus.
+<p align="center">I'm a Developer from Manaus.
-I'm also currently doing my Msc. in Software Engineering.
+I have a Masters in Software Engineering.
-I currently passionate about Mobile Development, Neural Nets and Automation.
+I currently passionate about Python and back end development.
-When I'm not developing and building things, you can find me on Twitter, reading books and manga or on my PS4 gaming.</p>
+When I'm not developing and building things, you can find me on Twitter, reading books and manga or on my PS5 gaming.</p>

 ### 💼 Where I am currently working at/as
 - [Sidia: Technical Specialist](http://www.sidia.com) 💼